MahmoudAlyy/docker-django-ui/README.md

 # docker-django-ui
-A simple web UI for managing docker containers & images and interacting with using a fully functional terminal using django, socket.io & xterm.js
+A simple web UI for managing docker containers & images and interacting with using a fully functional terminal using django, celery, redis, socket.io, xterm.js & bootstrap.

 Live demo : http://35.224.213.24/